DannyBen/victor-book/src/key-concepts/tags.md

 ## Nested Content

-For SVG elements that have an inner content - such as text - simply pass it as the first argument:
+For SVG elements that have inner content - such as text - simply pass it as the first argument:

 ||| :icon-ruby: Ruby Input